Payroll Giving Statistics | 13 Fun Facts for Fundraisers

 Nonprofits can leverage this opportunity by promoting the dual benefits of payroll giving: supporting charitable causes while also enhancing workplace satisfaction.

-More than one million employees contribute over $173 million annually through payroll giving programs.
+Employees contribute over $173 million annually through payroll giving programs.

 Payroll giving is also a significant source of funds across the globe, with substantial contributions coming from over a million charitable-minded employees.
 This demonstrates the worldwide potential of payroll giving programs as a reliable revenue stream for nonprofits like yours!